-The SharePoint Designer workflow action is named Add RTF watermark to PDF and the parameters are as follows:
+The SharePoint Designer workflow action is named Add RTF watermark to Document and the parameters are as follows:

 Watermark this document to this file.
-Add rtf rtf code to the Background position Absolute (at $\underline{0}$, $\underline{0}$), size width x height, rotate $\underline{0}$ °, opacity $\underline{100}$ %, fill color $\underline{\#ffffff}$, line color $\underline{\#000000}$, width $\underline{0}$.
-Apply on pages $\underline{0}$ to $\underline{0}$ every $\underline{0}$ page(s), page type Both.
-Store the converted item details in List ID: Variable: List ID31, Item ID: Variable: List Item ID31
+Add rtf rtf code to the Background position Absolute (at 0, 0), size width x height, rotate 0 °, opacity 100 %, fill color #ffffff, line color #000000, width 0.
+Apply on pages 0 to 0 every 0 page(s), page type Both.
+Store the converted item details in List ID: Variable: List ID31, Item ID: Variable: List Item ID31 fully supported to make it possible for dynamic information stored in workflow variables, or in the item's columns, to be embedded in the watermark.

 Note that unlike the Text watermark, the RTF watermark does not support embedded field codes.
-However SharePoint Designer lookup variables7 are fully supported to make it possible for dynamic information stored in workflow variables, or in the Item's columns, to be embedded in the watermark.
+However, SharePoint Designer lookup variables9 are